Big Brother Brasil 12

-Big Brother Brasil 12 was the twelfth season of Big Brother Brasil which premiered January 10, 2012, with the season finale airing March 29, 2012, on the Rede Globo television network.
+Big Brother Brasil 12 was the twelfth season of Big Brother Brasil which premiered January 10, 2012, with the season finale airing March 29, 2012, on the Rede Globo.

 The show is produced by Endemol Globo and presented by news reporter Pedro Bial.
 The season is officially confirmed since 2008 as part of a millionaire contract between international Endemol and Rede Globo, which guaranteed seasons until 2012.

 The grand prize was R$1.5 million with tax allowances, with a R$150,000 prize offered to the runner up and a R$50,000 prize offered to the 3rd place.
 In the end, veterinarian Fael Cordeiro from Aral Moreira, MS, won the competition over poster-girl Fabiana Teixeira with 92% of the final vote.

 Production

 Development and overview

 The twelfth season of Big Brother Brasil lasted for 80 days.
 In addition, this season includes new graphics, a new opening sequence and a tuneup in the musical score.
 It also changed its main housemates names and info font.